This activity was selected for the On the Cutting Edge Reviewed Teaching Collection

 - Does the data you have collected describe weather or climate?
 Explain your answer.

-5) Refer to this resource (from Ackerman and Knox, University of Wisconsin) that describes the traditional Bergeron air mass classification.
+- Refer to Meteorology: Understanding the Atmosphere (from Ackerman and Knox, University of Wisconsin) that describes the traditional Bergeron air mass classification.

 - Provide a brief description of the weather event, along with when and where it occurred.